Mortgage Valuation | All You Need To Know Revelation

 What is a Mortgage Valuation?

-To ascertain if the purchase price reflects the market value, your lender will perform a mortgage valuation (a valuation survey).
-Another purpose is to help lenders assess the loan-to-value ratio (LTV), how much of the house’s worth you intend to borrow.
-This LTV then determines what kind of mortgage rates and deals you can access, generally speaking: lower LTV = more options available.
-It’s also possible that they may want to commission another valuation again when remortgaging.
+To determine whether the purchase price reflects the property’s market value, your lender will conduct a mortgage valuation (a valuation survey).
+Another reason for this is to help lenders assess the loan-to-value ratio (LTV).
+This ratio shows how much of the property value you intend to borrow.
+The LTV can influence the mortgage rates and deals available to you.
+Generally, a lower LTV means more options.
+Lenders may also request another valuation when you decide to remortgage.

 Mortgage Valuation Survey Cost